DataBiosphere/terra-docker/CONTRIBUTING.md

 ## Updating terra-docker-versions-*.json Best Practices

-As of 6/2/2022, we have added a new process for updating the image versions available across different environments.
-Once the Leo PR is merged to develop, we will need to promote `terra-docker-versions-new.json` to dev by doing `gsutil cp xxx/terra-docker-versions-new.json xx/terra-docker-versions-dev.json`.
-The rest of the environments should be covered by automated processes.
+As of 6/8/2022, we have added a new process for updating the image versions available across different environments.
+Once the Leo PR is merged into develop, the user will need to generate the `terra-docker-versions-new.json` with the new images and copy it by doing `gsutil cp xxx/terra-docker-versions-new.json terra-docker-image-documentation/terra-docker-versions-candidate.json`.
+The remainder of the update process will be covered through Leo deployment.
+As part of reliability changes, the versions file will live in the corresponding bucket with the following name convention: `terra-docker-image-documentation-{environment}`.

 ## Merging the terra-docker image hash update job PR